MateuszKubuszok/scala-cli-md-spec/README.md

       With multi-file `//> using` is not required to run the snippet and to succeed, like with normal Scala CLI app, there should be either exactly one `.sc` file or only `.scala` files with exactly one explicitly defined main.

+    * if at least one file in multifile snippet has a name ending with `.test.scala` then `scala-cli test [dirname]` will be used unstead (useful for e.g. defining macros in compile scope and showing them in test scope since Scala CLI is NOT multi modular)

+    * Java snippets should not only use `java` in markdown, but also define `// file: filename.java - part of ...`

  5. if `--test-only` flag is used, only suites containing at least 1 matching snippet and, within them, only the matching snippets will be run and displayed (but all markdowns still need to be read to find snippets